-WG7 handles standardization of communication functions needed in the inspection for electronic Periodic Technical Inspection (ePTI), which is one of the vehicle inspection items in European countries, as ISO 20730, including a readout of vehicle information used to reach a judgement on the vehicle state and diagnostic communication for forced drive used in observational judgement.
-ISO 20370 aims to improve the inspection capability of the vehicle inspection program and boost inspection efficiency and is carrying out standardization of communication functions based on ISO 14229-1 (UDS) that has already been adopted as an international standard.
-It is discussing requests for next-generation ePTI mainly from Germany and necessary diagnosis communication functions for trouble state and other system information in the vehicle readout and an anticipated use case of inspection in a PTI lane.
-Documents are being prepared for the ISO 20730 series (ISO 20730-1: Application and communication requirements, ISO 20730-2: Application and communication requirements conformance test plan, ISO 20730-3: Data definitions).
-ISO 20730-1 completed IS publication in April 2021, ISO 20730-2 is currently at the NP proposal, and ISO 20730-3 is still in review ahead of FDIS voting.
+WG7 standardized communication functions needed in the inspection for electronic Periodic Technical Inspection (ePTI), which is one of the vehicle inspection items in European countries, as ISO 20730, including a readout of vehicle information used to reach a judgement on the vehicle state and diagnostic communication for forced drive used in observational judgement.
+ISO 20370 aimed to improve the inspection capability of the vehicle inspection program and boost inspection efficiency and carried out standardization of communication functions based on ISO 14229-1 (UDS) that has already been adopted as an international standard.
+It discussed requests for next-generation ePTI, mainly from Germany, and necessary diagnosis communication functions for trouble state and other system information in the vehicle readout and an anticipated use case of inspection in a PTI lane.
+Documents were prepared for the ISO 20730 series (ISO 20730-1: Diagnosis communication requirements, ISO 20730-2: Diagnosis communication requirements, ISO 20730-2: Diagnosis communication requirements-related data definitions).
+IS publication occurred for ISO 20730-1 in April 2021 and ISO 20730-3 in October 2021.
+ISO 20730-2 finished the DIS vote in April 2022 and was published as an IS in November 2022.
+As a result, the SC31 general meeting held in November 2022 decided to dissolve WG7 because it completed initial activity goals.